thoff1331/sql-lecture/sql-i.md

 - What is the syntax for creating a new table?

-- Create a student table with this schema:
+- On postgres.devmountain.com, create a student table with this schema:
   - id - integer - primary key autoincrement
   - first_name - varchar(255)
   - hometown - varchar(255)